-Every day this month, I will feature a snapshot of black beauty history.
+This month, I will feature snapshots of black beauty history.
 Expect to see images, products, tastemakers, artists, models, and films that have shaped our world in terms of fashion and beauty today.

 Most casual students of black history know about historical hair product impresarios and entrepreneurs – women like Madame C.J Walker, Annie Malone and Madame N.A Franklin are known names that are celebrated parts of our history.
 But in terms of actual makeup products made for women of color back in the day, far less is known or widely discussed.